leomrocha/minibrain/ReadingList.md

  No study shows the difference between small and big batches, but due to n# of parameters in current NLP tasks and the variability in input and output tasks I would think that big batches might be needed.

+This study is in the images and CNN context, when dealing with NLP tasks there are other studies that show bigger batches are better ([Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361)).

 ### Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer
 https://www.cs.toronto.edu/~hinton/absps/Outrageously.pdf
 https://arxiv.org/abs/1701.06538